 Perfect Sense (2011) - Review

-Originally published September, 2015.
+Originally published September 2015

 I'm not one for movies of the romance genre (go figure), but after giving up on that piece of trash movie with Nicolas Cage and Hayden Christensen (Outcast) for being so dreadfully boring when I expected something laughably bad, I came across Perfect Sense on Netflix.
 It claimed to be a romance film with a somewhat dark and ominous premise.
 So, due to the circumstances, I was willing to partake in a little romance with some melancholy sprinkled in between.

 The melancholy wasn't just a small helping, however.
 Perfect Sense is a dark film that is consistently bleak throughout with a bit of tenacious optimism in there to hold us and the film all together.
 Perfect Sense stars Eva Green as Susan, a lonely epidemiologist with a somewhat bitter and anti-social attitude from her extended time being single.
-She and her fellow scientist encounter a disturbing phenomenon of a disease that is slowly sweeping the entire world with a 100% infection rate.
-The disease is as mysterious as the writing wishes it to be, because there are very few details Susan and her partner uncover about it other than the symptoms.
+She and her fellow scientists encounter a disturbing phenomenon of a disease that is slowly sweeping the entire world with a 100% infection rate.
+The disease is as mysterious as the writing wishes it to be because there are very few details Susan and her partner uncover about it other than the symptoms.
 Those symptoms are simply intense emotions of a particular variety, followed by the permanent loss of one of the primary senses, starting with the sense of smell.

 Meanwhile, Ewan McGregor plays Michael, the (head?) chef at a local upscale restaurant.
 He is quite unaware of the details of the impending pandemic.
 In fact, he's just as unaware of the fact that a pretty lady like Susan was living in an apartment so conveniently close to his work.
 Interesting that he had never noticed or talked to before the plot decided it necessary and there is no sign that either of them is new to the neighborhood, but I digress.